josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   Indicates whether the given `Span<T>` instance represents a literal or hardcoded memory region.

-  **Note:** This function is currently available only on Windows, Linux, and macOS.
+  **Note:** This function is currently available only on Windows, Linux, macOS and FreeBSD.
   </details>
 - <details>
   <summary>IsLiteral&lt;T&gt;(this ReadOnlySpan&lt;T&gt;)</summary>

   Indicates whether the given `ReadOnlySpan<T>` instance represents a literal or hardcoded memory region.

-  **Note:** This function is currently available only on Windows, Linux, and macOS.
+  **Note:** This function is currently available only on Windows, Linux, macOS and FreeBSD.
   </details>
 - <details>
   <summary>MayBeNonLiteral&lt;T&gt;(this ReadOnlySpan&lt;T&gt;)</summary>